By Linda Fodrini-Johnson, MA, MFT, CMC

 - Exercise – Try for 150 minutes a week of moderate aerobic exercise – like brisk walking.
 Start slowly, then add a few days of weight training.

 - Change your diet – Eliminate if possible, prepared packaged foods.
 Use organic vegetables and fruits; try for 6-8 servings a day.
 Choose lean low fat meats; reduce red meats to twice a week or less.
 Add fish (especially omega-rich fish like salmon), legumes, and beans.
-When choosing meats ask for free range (caged animals add stress hormones to our bodies).
+In addition, when choosing meats ask for free range (caged animals add stress hormones to our bodies).
 Eat whole grains daily – oatmeal, brown rice, whole grain not whole wheat breads.

 - Eliminate saturated and trans fats.
 Replace them with heart healthy fats such as olive oil, avocados and nuts (nut butters are great on toast).
-According to research eating a handful of nuts daily can reduce your chance of both heart attacks and strokes.
+According to research, eating a handful of nuts daily can reduce your chance of both heart attacks and strokes.
 Be sure to have some good fat every day or even better every meal.

 - Reduce your intake of salt (avoid canned soups and prepared foods – read the labels).
 Reduce your intake of sugars – many low fat foods are loaded with sugar.